 E minor chord requires 3 fingers as well.

-The index finger on the second fret on the A string, the middle finger on the third fret of the E string and finally, the ring finger on the fourth fret of the C string.
+The index finger on the second fret of the A string, the middle finger on the third fret of the E string, and finally, the ring finger on the fourth fret of the C string.

 This chord is slightly tricky to play as it requires a bit of finger stretching.
 However, lucky for you, popular music doesn’t usually require F minor.

-G minor chord requires 3 fingers, this chord is another uncommon chord but you never know, you might like the sound and want to use it for your own music!
+G minor chord requires 3 fingers, and this is one of the best good beginner ukulele chords to learn!
+This chord is another uncommon chord but you never know, you might like the sound and want to use it for your own music!

 It is also as easy as playing the C major chord.
 All we need to do is put the middle finger on the second fret of the G string.
 That is it!